lacasse4/slmx4respiration/README.md

 # slmx4respiration
 This repo holds few Python3 programs to interacts with the SLMX4 radar sensor from SensorLogic.
-The main objective was to create a program that extracts respiration frequency in breath per minute (bpm) and transmits it to MaxMSP.
+The objective is to create a program that extracts respiration frequency in breath per minute (bpm) and transmits it to Cycling '74 Max.

 The program 'slmx4_to_max.py' interefaces with the SLMX4 sensor and transmits data to Max via OSC (i.e. updreceive).

-The program 'start_slmx4.py' was written to integrate 'slmx4_to_max.py' nicely to Max.
-It's a upd server.
-Once started, it waits for incomming OSC messages with the form '/address <ip_address>' where <ip_address> is the ip address of the machine hosting Max.
+The program 'start_slmx4.py' was written to integrate 'slmx4_to_max.py' nicely to Max by providing the ip address of the machine hosting Max to 'slmx4_to_max.py'. 'start_slmx4.py' a upd server.
+Once started, it waits for incomming OSC messages of the form '/address <ip_address>' where <ip_address> is the ip address of the machine hosting Max.
 Once the ip address is received, the program 'slmx4_to_max.py is launched.
+This program is used in Approach 1 (bellow), but is not required in Approach 2 and 3.

 ## Installation:
 Prior to running this program, some python module must be installed.
 Open a terminal and execute the following commands: